threedworld-mit/tdw/Documentation/lessons/vr/oculus_touch.md

 ## Physics glitches

 There are known physics glitches associated with the Oculus Touch rig, particularly when grasping objects, the most common being that objects will interpenetrate.
-There are several overlapping causes for this:
+There are several overlapping causes for glitches and several ways the `OculusTouch` add-on will try to mitigate glitches:

+### Collision detection and the `discrete_collision_detection` parameter

  By default, all objects in TDW use [the `continuous_dynamic` collision detection mode](../../api/command_api.md#set_object_collision_detection_mode).
 VR simulations seem to work better when non-kinematic objects use the `discrete` collision detection mode (emphasis on "seem" because there isn't an automated means of testing this behavior).
 By default, the `OculusTouch` add-on will set the hands of the rig and all graspable objects to `discrete`.
 There are cases where this won't be desirable because the physics behavior will be different in a VR scene than in a non-VR scene.
 You can optionally set `discrete_collision_detection=False` in the `OculusTouch` constructor.

+### Collider meshes and the `held_collider_mesh_scale` parameter

+Objects with thin [colliders](../physx/physx.md) tend to interpenetrate more often.
+The `OculusTouch` add-on will dynamically scale a held object's collider meshes by sending [`scale_colliders`](../../api/command_api.md#scale_colliders).

+There will be a small spatial gap between the visual mesh of the held object and other objects due to the resized colliders.
+This can reduce physics glitching but in certain scenarios might be too visually strange to be useful.

+Set the `held_collider_mesh_scale` parameter in the `OculusTouch` constructor to set the scale of held object collider meshes.
+If set to 1, the collider meshes won't be scaled.

+### Other problems

 Some of the glitchiness is possibly due to how the rig's hands work (they use third-party code), but we haven't yet fully explored to what extent this is true or what can be done to fix it.